-First-time buyers taking full advantage of their Lifetime ISA allowance should expect to spend anywhere between two and nine years before they get a foot on the property ladder in England.
-And the average is 4.8 years.
+First-time buyers taking full advantage of their Lifetime ISA allowance should expect to spend anywhere between two and 10 years before they get a foot on the property ladder in England.
+And the average is 5.7 years.

 If making a one-off contribution to a LISA is out of reach, then you could consider making monthly contributions.
 Those looking to reach the maximum LISA allowance of £4,000 are looking at around £333 every month.
 If you’re buying with a partner, sibling or friend you can split your contributions 50/50 and still keep your individual LISA benefits.

-Already a Lifetime ISA customer?
-Set up a monthly direct debit today to get you closer to owning your first home.
+Already a Nutmeg Lifetime ISA customer?
+Set up a monthly direct debit today to get you closer to owning your first home or to achieving the retirement you want.

-Knowing which county you’re targeting is one thing, but what of individual cities?
-If we take a closer look, we see there is anything up to a seven-year deposit gap between cities in England.
+Knowing which county you’re targeting is one thing, but what about individual cities?
+If we take a closer look, we see there is anything up to a eight-year deposit gap between cities in England.

-If, for example, you have your sights set on London or Guildford, you should expect to wait around nine years to get a foot on the ladder.
-Of course, other areas of the country are substantially cheaper; these include Leicester, Manchester and Sheffield, where it takes an average of 3.5 years.
+If, for example, you have your sights set on London, Guildford or Oxford, you could expect to wait over 10 years to get a foot on the ladder.
+Of course, other areas of the country are substantially cheaper; if you’re looking to buy in Stoke-on-Trent, Kingston upon Hull, Blackpool and County Durham, it could take less than three years to build a 10% deposit.

-It’s worth remembering, that if you plan to use your LISA allowance to buy a house, the value of the property can’t exceed £450,000.
+It’s worth remembering, that if you plan to use your LISA allowance to buy a house, .
 This applies regardless of where it is in the country, including London.
-And if you decide to take the money out of your LISA without adhering to these restrictions there’s a hefty price to pay – you forfeit 25% of the total value of your Lifetime ISA, which could be more than you’ve contributed.
+And if you decide to take the money out of your LISA and it’s not for the purchase of your first home, for retirement or if you are terminally ill, there’s a hefty price to pay.
+You’ll have to pay a 25% government withdrawal charge meaning you’ll get back less than you’ve put in.

-The positive news is that the LISA allowance applies per person, so things do become significantly easier if you’re choosing to buy a property with a partner or friend.
+The positive news is that the LISA allowance applies per person, so things do become significantly easier if you’re choosing to buy a property with someone else.
 The money from your LISA can also be used to purchase property under a shared ownership scheme, provided the full value of the property falls within the £450,000 limit.

 If you want to see how your chosen city ranks, we’ve included a list of the 10 most and least affordable cities in England.

-* The research uses data on the average house prices in different cities in England by http://landregistry.data.gov.England
+- The research uses data on the average house prices in different cities and, where city data is unavailable, regions in England by http://landregistry.data.gov.England

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.